 Get Apple News Directly in Your Inbox

-The iPad Air 5 is Apple's latest consumer-grade tablet with a modern chipset and new wireless capabilities.
-Not much was changed about the design, but the functionality of this new iPad comes incredibly close to the iPad Pro.
+The iPad Air 5 continues to be sold as new despite being released in March 2022 with an M1 processor.
+Not much was changed about the design from the previous model, but the functionality of this new iPad comes incredibly close to the iPad Pro with M1.

 The iPad Air doesn't get updated on an annual cycle.
 Instead, Apple introduces new features and chipsets as they become inexpensive to produce in the consumer-focused model.

-Customers may have a hard time deciding between the 11-inch iPad Pro and the fifth-generation iPad Air since they are running the same chipset, have the same overall design, and run the same iPadOS software.
+Customers may have a hard time deciding between the 11-inch iPad Pro with M1 and the fifth-generation iPad Air since they are running the same chipset, have the same overall design, and run the same iPadOS software.
 However, there are still some key differentiating features that should be considered before making a purchase.

 iPad Air 5 Features